rek/pitlab/README.md

 ## PitLab

 Allows integration of [PivotalTracker](http://pivotaltracker.com/) story additions, updates, and comments into [GitLab](https://github.com/gitlabhq/gitlabhq) issues.

 PitLab does not require or provide an external tool integration to import stories into PivotalTracker from GitLab.
 The issues created / updated by PitLab are identified using tags.

+### Notes on fork:

+1. Added extra 'repo_map' config option, to allow for tickets to be created in other repos.

 ### Setup

 1. **Install PitLab**
     ```
     npm install -g pitlab
     ```

 1. **Start PitLab**
     ```
     PITLAB_PORT=3000 pitlab path/to/config.json
     ```

 1. **Configure Pivotal Tracker Project**
-    Go to the project you wish to integrate -> Settings -> Integrations -> Activity Web Hook
-    Fill in the form as follows
+    Go to the project you wish to integrate -> Settings -> Integrations -> Activity Web Hook Fill in the form as follows
       * **Web Hook URL** url to interact with PitLab, of the form `http://<host>:3000/storyupdate/<repo_path`
           * **host** is the publicly available location pitlab is deployed
           * **repo_path** is the gitlab path to the project to integrate with, including the group (e.g. `<group>/<project>`)
       * **API Version** v3

 ### Configuration
 PitLab expects a JSON configuration file when initiated from the command line.
 The configuration has the following properties:
 * **gitlab_url**: [Required] base URL of GitLab installation
 * **gitlab_token**: [Required] usable API token within GitLab (found within your user profile on GitLab)
   * Note that the provided token must have access to each GitLab projected intended to be integrated with PivotalTracker.
 It is recommended to create a "dummy" user with necessary privileges on each project to integrate and use its API token.